Blog > Category Post > Posted: 2021-Apr-26, Updated: 2021-May-03

 • Wood windows are beautiful inside and out.

-• Flawless lines and traditional details make them the most attractive and colour adaptable window products available on the market today.
+• Flawless lines and traditional details make them the most attractive and colour-adaptable window products available on the market today.

-• Products are available in a variety of different woods - cherry, oak, mahogany, maple, walnut, jarrah, cherry.
+• Products are available in a variety of different woods - cherry, oak, mahogany, maple, walnut, jarrah, and cherry.

 Maintenance